 It is just outside of this shop that the Knight Bus slams to a halt and drops Harry off (via Palmers Green and Lambeth) just outside the pub on Diagon Alley, setting off a car alarm in the process!

 The interior shots of the Leaky Cauldron were filmed on a soundstage, however, so it’s just the facade that was used during filming.
 See our full post on Harry Potter in Borough Market as well as finding the real Diagon Alleys.

 While you are here, take our self-guided food tour to fill up your belly.

-From here, continue walking down Stoney Street until the road dead ends at Clink Street.
-Turn LEFT and follow the path which will take you onto the banks of the River Thames.
+From here, continue walking down Stoney Street until the road dead-ends at Clink Street.
+Turn LEFT and follow the path which will take you to the banks of the River Thames.
 Walk along the river until you get to the Tate Modern Museum.
 From here, walk onto Millennium Bridge.

 Learn more with our full post on the Millennium Bridge.